zephyrproject-rtos/zephyr/doc/contribute/index.rst

    are only available on Linux and macOS.
 On Windows, instead of running these tools yourself, you will need to rely on the Continuous Integration (CI) service ``buildkite``, which runs automatically on GitHub when you submit your Pull Request (PR).
-You can see any failure results in the Shippable details link near the end of the PR conversation list.
+You can see any failure results in the Buildkite details link near the end of the PR conversation list.
 See `Continuous Integration`_ for more information